 The magnitude of metal mobilisation is affected by many factors that include but are not exclusive to: 1) the abundance and form of metal and metalloid contaminants; 2) the abundance and lability of organic matter; 3) the abundance and reactivity of iron minerals; 4) availability of sulfate; 5) acid/alkalinity buffering capacity; 6) pH; 7) EC; 8) clay content; 9) microbial activity; 10) temperature; and 11) porosity (MDBA 2010).
-There was little correlation of any of the metals and metalloids with pH or Eh over the time period of the incubations (Figure 3-4).
-The low concentrations of trace elements studied (apart from aluminium (AI) and iron (Fe)), and the lack of correlation with pH and Eh suggests limited abundance of available trace metals, in agreement with the reactive metals tests (section 3.1.1).
+Iron (Fe) and manganese (Mn) both showed an increase at higher pH (Figure 3-4).
+A similar trend is clear for arsenic (As) and to a lesser degree cobalt (Co), suggesting that reductive dissolution of iron (Fe) and manganese (Mn) mineral phases may be responsible for their mobility.
+The elements arsenic (As), selenium (Se) and vanadium (V) form oxyanions and adsorption is less important at higher pH, hence mobility may be enhanced.
+The relatively low concentrations of most other trace elements studied (apart from iron (Fe) and manganese (Mn)), is most likely a consequence of moderately high pH and possibly due to limited availability in the Riverglades wetland soils.

-Figure 3-1 Contaminant and metalloid dynamics results for Tailem Bend wetland soil materials for pH, SEC, Eh, silver (Ag), aluminium (AI) and arsenic (As).
+Figure 3-1 Contaminant and metalloid dynamics results for Riverglades wetland soil materials for pH, SEC, Eh, silver (Ag), aluminium (Al) and arsenic (As).

-Note: silver (Ag) and arsenic (As) were < detection limit in some samples, data represent detection limits which vary according to required dilutions.
+Note: silver (Ag) in most samples was < detection limit, data represent detection limits which vary according to required dilutions.

-Figure 3-2 Contaminant and metalloid dynamics results for Tailem Bend wetland soil materials for cadmium (Cd), cobalt (Co), chromium (Cr), copper (Cu), iron (Fe) and manganese (Mn).
+Figure 3-2 Contaminant and metalloid dynamics results for Riverglades wetland soil materials for cadmium (Cd), cobalt (Co), chromium (Cr), copper (Cu), iron (Fe) and manganese (Mn).

-Note: cadmium (Cd) and chromium (Cr) were < detection limit in some samples, data represent detection limits which vary according to required dilutions.
+Note: cadmium (Cd), chromium (Cr) and copper (Cu) were < detection limit in some samples, data represent detection limits which vary according to required dilutions.

-Figure 3-3 Contaminant and metalloid dynamics results for Tailem Bend wetland soil materials for nickel (Ni), lead (Pb), antimony (Sb), selenium (Se), vanadium (V) and zinc (Zn).
+Figure 3-3 Contaminant and metalloid dynamics results for Riverglades wetland soil materials for nickel (Ni), lead (Pb), antimony (Sb), selenium (Se), vanadium (V) and zinc (Zn).

-Note: lead (Pb) and antimony (Sb) in all samples, and selenium (Se) in some samples, were < detection limit, data represent detection limits which vary according to required dilutions
+Note: lead (Pb) in most samples, and antimony (Sb) in all samples, were < detection limit, data represent detection limits which vary according to required dilutions